Experience at IntelIntel Inside? More like Intel Outside!

 My second internship at Intel was still on the same team as 2017, but this time I was given a more impactful task of refactoring and reimplementing over 4000 unit tests for our internal testing website.
 All of our unit tests were implemented with the Karma testing framework, as most web applications using AngularJS are.
-Originally none of our tests ran, as they had not been properly implemented when originally developing the website.
 After 2+ years of development, there had been no focus on implementing the tests, so I had taken up the challenge of figuring out what went wrong.
-Many of our test failures could not point us to an explicit point of failure, so I had to become an expert at triaging failing tests in our massive codebase.
 At the end of my internship, I was able to get all unit tests running and only ~300 failing, most of which were dependency issues that had not been updated with our codebase.
-During this second internship, I also learned some valuable leadership values as I had to mentor two incoming high school interns, and ramp them up with the technologies we were using and mentor them to become better developers.
+I also learned some valuable leadership values as I had to mentor two incoming high school interns who were in the same position as I was during my first internship.

 In my most recent internship, I swapped teams to work more on hardware testing.
 It was quite a switch from the last internships I had, but I wanted to try something different.
 I worked with the Altiris platform to develop scripts in Python and VisualBasic to deploy OS images to pre-production reference platforms.
 The previous deployment process took ~2 hours per board, but with the scripts I implemented each deployment took less than 20 minutes.
 I was able to accomplish that task pretty early on, and took on the task of building an inventory check-out system for our lab.
 I built a scanner kiosk website for anyone in the lab needing to check-out hardware in a jiff.